cheese1/medusawiki/Quality-Settings.md

 ###Quality Settings#
-A major part of SickBeard's functionality is built around the Quality Settings.
-The Quality Settings allow you to instruct SickBeard to Snatch a show's release, or leave it alone.
+A major part of SickRage's functionality is built around the Quality Settings.
+The Quality Settings allow you to instruct SickRage to Snatch a show's release, or leave it alone.